swbioinf/scrnaseq_ga_workflows/README.md

 ![workflow invocations screen](./images/screen_invocations.png)

-## Running a multi-sample workflow
+## Running a multi sample experiment

 With multi-sample experiments, each sample is loaded independently and then combined.
 The overall method is the same, but the QC and processing steps are run separately.